eclipse-iceoryx/iceoryx/iceoryx_hoofs/README.md

 Most of the headers are providing some example code on how the class should be used.

+The module structure is a logical grouping.
+It is replicated for `concurrent` and `posix` implementations.

 ### Memory & lifetime management (memory)

 | class                              | internal | description                                                                                                                                                                                                              |